 Wrongful Death Lawsuits in Midland-Odessa

-Who Can File a Wrongful Death Lawsuit in Midland-Odessa
+Who Can File a Wrongful Death Lawsuit in Midland-Odessa, TX?

 Not everyone can file a claim.
 Only close relatives can file a wrongful death lawsuit in Midland-Odessa:

 - The person in charge of the decedent’s estate

 Texas law dictates a wrongful death must be caused by the “wrongful act, neglect, carelessness, unskillfulness, or default.”
 If a person needs to file a wrongful death lawsuit, they must do so within two years of the victim’s death.

 There are two keys to a wrongful death lawsuit, which the plaintiff must prove:

 - The victim's death was caused by the defendant, through negligence or an intentional act; and

 - The victim's family suffered financial and/or emotional damages as a result.

 The burden of proof in a wrongful death lawsuit in Midland-Odessa is not as strict as it is for a criminal case.
 You have probably heard of proving guilt beyond a reasonable doubt, but this only applies in criminal court.
 In civil court, where wrongful death lawsuits are filed, the burden of proof is based on a preponderance of the evidence.